SebastianTirsen/ms4-vintage-furniture/README.md

 ## User Experience Design
 ### **The Strategy Plane**

-In the decades since home television was introduced in 1927, there have been many changes.
-In the beginning there wasn’t a way to record a show you missed.
-You had to be in front of your TV at the exact time the show was being broadcasted.
-With the technologies we have today, we as comsumers have a completely new way of watching TV.
-The streaming services have made it possible for you to watch WHAT you like, WHEN you like and on different devices ranging from large screens to mobile devices.
-There are almost a countless amount of shows to choose from today and sometimes it can be hard to pick the right one.
-We spend a big part of the evening scrolling through electronic perogram guides on the different streamning services.
-Now you dont have to anymore.
+The interior design industry has boomed in the latest years and home-styling is now a household concept.
+The spending on furniture and lighting with high quality and design has increased exponentially.
+Vintage Furniture is the answer to this demand, but offers furniture that are slightly used and at significantly lower prices to the cost conscious connoisseur.

-This website was created to fill the need for the fellow binge-watcher with decision anxiety.
-The goal is to provide users with a simple and easy to use website that allows them to find a new show to watch or post a show that can be shared with other binge-watchers.
-The user are also able to give ratings and write reviews of the shows that are posted and read the reviews and ratings made by other users.
+The goal of this Website is to provide people with an interest in buying furniture and lighting made by famous designers and brands.
+The Vintage Furniture Online store offers users a simple and easy to use website that allows them to find a piece of furniture or lgihting to buy at a significantly lower price than if purchased new in some other store.

 #### Site Goals
 * Help the users find used furniture from famous designers and brands to buy at lower prices, all in one place.
 * Inform the users about the furnitures and lightings by providing a easy-to-use website with fast access to the most important details about different furnitures and lightings.
+* Offers users an easy buying experience with fast and secure checkout with card-payment.

 #### User stories
 * As a user, I want the main purpose of the site to be clear so that I immediately know what the site is